 Again Tara makes her biggest leap (right after minute 19): If we only wake up out of our bad conditioning, she says, “The basic principle… is that love is intrinsic to what we are.
 In the most real way possible, we belong to this living world.
 We’re made of stardust, we all are composed of the same stuff.
 We’re breathing in this world, we’re breathing out into it; everything effects everything else.
 We belong, that’s the basics. ”

 I pause the audio.
-Tara says I belong.
-Tara says I belong.
+She says I belong.
 Wait, I said it makes no sense, this shrink’s crazy!
 “No, remember, it’s physics and biochemistry that we’re made of stardust.
 So we’re loved 24 x7, by the Creator of the stars, no less.
 Except we don’t feel that way ‘cos of our bum programming.”

-Sitting there staring at the sun on the ocean, suddenly I’m sobbing full-body heaves of joy and sorrow and who knows what — a wave of astonishment too big to contain so that it shakes me from head to toe or maybe vice versa.
+Sitting there staring at the sun on the ocean, suddenly I’m sobbing full-body heaves–a wave of astonishment too big to contain so that it shakes me from head to toe or maybe vice versa.
 This has hit me often when I’ve gone to the ocean; I’ve always been moved by it; I’d stand in the water or sit by it for hours or days at a time.
 Because something within me said: this is here for you.
 Something deep that goes to the core of my being, without having a word for it.